99x-incubator/sea-green-theme/README.md

 ---

-If your a brack user, have a look at here <a href="https://github.com/99xt/FixTheCode">FixtheCode Bracket Theme</a>
+If your a bracket user, have a look at here <a href="https://github.com/99xt/FixTheCode">FixtheCode Bracket Theme</a>

 **Enjoy!**